joeygibson/clojure-koans/README.md

 # Clojure Koans

+__Note__: This repo contains all the answers!
+If you want to obtain enlightenment in the correct way, please use [the original repo](https://github.com/functional-koans/clojure-koans) instead.

 The Clojure Koans are a fun and easy way to get started with Clojure - no experience assumed or required.
 Just follow the instructions below to start making tests pass!